Thiago-RM/Studies/Languages/TypeScript/1-Initializing_TypeScript_Udemy/2-Chapter02_Types/ChapterTwo.md

 ## Class 23 -  Functions like a type

-We are dealing here with a function that receives a certain signature
+We are dealing here with a function that receives a certain signature.